Twoos123/Twoos123/README.md

 * 🌍  I'm based in Ottawa, Ontario.
 * ✉️  You can contact me at [masadbali190@gmail.com](mailto:masadbali190@gmail.com)
-* 🧠  I'm learning GO and Docker.
+* 🧠  I'm learning Go and Docker.
 * 🌐 Currently on the uOttawa Software Engineering Student Association team as Vice President of Development.
 * 🤝  I'm open to collaborating on innovative projects involving cloud softwares and backend development.
 * ⚡  Feel free to reach out!
 I'm always up for a chat about tech, coding, or anything else you find fascinating.